Dena Samuels, PhD

 Interview by Ryan Warner with Dena Samuels on Colorado Public Radio

 (Please be patient while audio loads on CPR website)

 DENA SAMUELS – SOCIAL IDENTITIES IN THE CLASSROOM

-I am an award-winning tenured professor in Women’s & Ethnic Studies at the University of Colorado – Colorado Springs (UCCS).
-As Director of UCCS’ Matrix Center for the Advancement of Social Equity and Inclusion, I supervise and co-facilitate UCCS’ annual award-winning Knapsack Institute: Transforming Teaching and Learning.
+As an award-winning tenured professor in Women’s & Ethnic Studies at University of Colorado – Colorado Springs (UCCS), I also served as Director of UCCS’ Matrix Center for the Advancement of Social Equity and Inclusion.
+Of the Matrix Center’s many programs, I also supervised and co-facilitated our annual award-winning Knapsack Institute: Transforming Teaching and Learning.
 This 3-day national institute, invites participants from across the U.S. to roll up their sleeves and engage in the challenging work of developing culturally inclusive excellence in the classroom or workplace.
-We cap the institute at 50 participants each year to ensure that we are building deep relationships throughout the three transformative days.
+The institute caps enrollment at 50 participants each year to ensure that we are building deep relationships throughout the three transformative days.